MarcusE1W/absolute-beginner/content/post/qemu-start.md

 ## Create a virtual hard drive

 To be able to install linux it has to has access to a hard drive.
-For a virtual machine the hadr drive will be emualted by a file on Windows.
+For a virtual machine the hard drive will be emulated by a file on Windows.
 There are two options for that file:
-- **qcow2** : This format creadet a drive for linux that has exactly the size you specify on the linux guest side.
+- **qcow2** : This format created a drive for linux that has exactly the size you specify on the linux guest side.
 However the Windows file that represents the hard drive will only grow to the size that is needed.
 So this option saves space but can also be bit slower.
-- **raw** : The file uses exactly the sixe on your host Windows drive as you have specified.
+- **raw** : The file uses exactly the size on your host Windows drive as you have specified.
 This option can be a bit quicker.

 For this article we will use **qcow2**.
-You can create the drive whereever you want.
+You can create the drive wherever you want.
 I will put is in a sub-folder in QEMU named _harddrive_.
 The actually file is called _archlinux.hd_

 Type this to create the harddrive:
 ```